rastenis/react-redux-passport-uikit-express-boiler/readme.md

 $ npm i
 # perform guided setup
 $ npm run setup
-# build the client and launch everything in devmode
+# build the client and launch everything in devmode on port 8081.
+$ npm run dev

+# launch in production mode on the port that was chosen when setting up (default 7777)
 $ npm run launch

 ```